- What is Axona?

 - Is Axona effective?

-In clinical studies, Axona has been shown to enhance memories and thoughts in certain people with mild to moderate Alzheimer’s disease.*
+In clinical studies, Axona has been shown to support brain function (memory and thinking) in certain people with mild to moderate Alzheimer’s disease.*

 - Is Axona safe?